 Make use of books wherever you can.
 My fav art books to refer to for a healthy dose of inspiration are Some Nice Things by Fukari and The Art of Loish: A Look Behind The Scenes.

-If you can’t do the tips above (artists with lack of mobility or living in a heckin’ isolated area, I hear ya!), then I give you permission to get reference images online.
+If you can’t do the tips above (artists with lack of mobility or living in an isolated area, I hear you!), then I give you permission to get reference images online.
 Find them, save them… and print them!
 If you’re worried about wasting ink, just dial down the print quality and make the images black & white, or even lower the opacity in Photoshop so the bare minimum of ink is used.
 You could even put these print-outs in a folder to create your own personalised reference book.

-4. Use Traditional Media For Making Art
+4. Use Traditional Media

 Digital art is awesome to make because of all the options available…especially the ability to undo mistakes.
 But that doesn’t mean 100% of your work has to be done using a tablet.
 Using traditional media could save your eyes some screen time, as well as bringing more fun and spontaneity to your artmaking practice.